WalletConnect/walletconnect-docs/docs/specs/servers/notify/notify-server-api.md

 `POST /register-webhook`

 ### Authentication
 Notify server expects an `Authorization` header in the form `Authorization: Bearer <project_secret>` using the project secret associated with a project id.
-The secret used should be the one that was generated automatically when configuring notify - with the name`cast_subscribe_topic_public_key`
+The secret used should be the one that was generated automatically when configuring notify - with the name `notify_subscribe_topic_private_key`

 Body: